-APT (Association for Play Therapy) credits available as listed in the course description are provided by Let’s Play Therapy Institute, LLC an APT Approved Provider 20-609.
+Let’s Play Therapy Institute is an APT Approved Provider 20-609.
+This program has been approved for 3.0 APT Non-Contact CE hours.
 Play therapy credit may not be awarded to non-mental health professionals.
 Courses that do not qualify for play therapy credit are clearly listed.

 This program is a 3-hour recorded training focusing on how video games can be used to support the executive functioning skills of neurodivergent gamers.

 Handouts are provided to follow along with the recorded training.

 It is expected that you will complete the entire training and not skip over any parts of this training.
 There is an evaluation and post-test at the end of the training.

 Please Note: Registrants have 30 days to complete a course.